 - Infinite Suggest

 - Keyword In

-The best keyword research tool is the one that gives you the most accurate and relevant keywords.
+If you ask me which keyword research tool is best, I would say that the best keyword research tool is the one that gives you the most accurate and relevant keywords.
 As such it will be wrong to say that a specific tool is the best for keyword research.
 You can try multiple tools and use the one which you feel is user-friendly and provides you with the best result.

 There are many different ways you can do effective keyword research.
 The keyword research strategies in this guide are the ones I have found the most success with.